 How Books Are Selected

 Materials needed for instructional purposes in all programs are always ordered.
 However, textbooks, outlines, and popular and juvenile literature are rarely purchased unless required for courses.
-In general, the library collects in English; exceptions are for primary sources and some reference works.
+In general, the library collects in English; exceptions are for primary sources, some reference works and some works in the original language of important Catholic theologians.
 The Librarian has the responsibility for selecting books, serials, and other materials for the collection, accepting recommendations from faculty, staff, and students.

 Collecting profiles have been established with a number of book vendors and publishers who notify the library of new publications in areas of interest.
 Occasionally, scholarly review journals are consulted, but for the most part the library needs to obtain those materials long before reviews appear in print.